jgillman/JoelGillman.com/content/posts/2014-01-14-use-mitmproxy-to-unminify-your-asset-requests.md

 ---

 Sometimes, when hunting bugs in production, I don't want all of the minified resources.
-All my CSS and JS is minified and, while efficent, isn't very friendly for debugging.
+All my CSS and JS is minified and, while efficient, isn't very friendly for debugging.

 ## Enter mitmproxy